 Top of page

-There are several reasons why officers from U.S. Immigration and Customs Enforcement (ICE), Homeland Security (HSI), or other federal agencies may visit campus or otherwise request information about members of our community.
+There are several reasons why officers from U.S. Immigration and Customs Enforcement (ICE), Homeland Security (HSI), or other federal agencies may visit university property or otherwise request information about members of our community.

 • For all other in-person inquiries by ICE, HSI, or other law enforcement officers who are not members of the WFU Police Department, please use the following protocol:

-• If the agent is in person in a WFU facility, building, classroom, or office, let the official know you need to notify a University official that they are on campus.
+• If the agent is in person in a WFU facility, building, classroom, or office, let the official know you need to notify a University official that they are on university property.

 • Immediately call the WFU Police Department at 336-758-5591.

-• If you’re asked to review any papers, state that you do not have the authority to review warrants or other legal documents.
+• If you’re asked to review any documents, state that you do not have the authority to review warrants or other legal documents.

 • Do not take it upon yourself to make any determinations as to the appropriateness of questions asked, and do not otherwise offer any information.